rogeruiz/jahbs/README.md

 ## Jahbs

-"At least we've got one" ~ Anonymous
+"At least we've got one." ~ Anonymous

 This project is a fork of lolcommits-dot-com.
 It's a small Rails application which talks to the Github API for user authentication and displays a series of